Northeast Indiana's Medical Device Industry

 - Combined together, companies in the Fort Wayne region control 60% of the $6.6 billion worldwide hip replacement market and 64% of the $6.7 billion worldwide knee replacement market.

-- Orthopedic companies with spinal implants divisions hold over 20% market share in the $7.3 billion spine surgery market, and this share could increase on the heels of the recent $21 billion JNJ-Synthes merger.
+- Orthopedic companies with spinal implants divisions hold over 20% market share in the $7.3 billion spine surgery market.

 - Fort Wayne Metals is a market leader in the production of fine grade medical wire.
 The company creates products for the orthopedic, vascular therapy, cardiac rhythm management, endoscopy, and orthodontic markets.
 Products are developed from biocompatible metals such as nitinol, titanium, and other high performance alloys.